 Link to the international SI scale is provided via an FEL lamp calibrated at NPL (Figure 11).
 The lamp is powered by a stabilized radiometric power supply Newport/Oriel 69935 ensuring proper polarity as marked on the lamp.
 The lamp is operated in constant current mode.
-A custom designed circuit is used for monitoring the lamp current through a 10 m Ω shunt resistor P310 and providing feedback to the power supply.
+A custom designed circuit is used for monitoring the lamp current through a 10 m $\Omega$ shunt resistor P310 and providing feedback to the power supply.
 Lamp current is stabilized to better than ±1 mA.
 The same feedback unit is used for logging the lamp current and voltage.
 Voltage is measured with a 4-wire sensing method from the connector of the lamp socket.
 The power supply is turned on and slowly ramped-up to the working current of the lamp.
 Calibration measurements may be started after at least a 20 min warm-up time.
-During calibration the voltage across the lamp terminals is also measured, and compared to the voltage indicates that it is no longer usable as a reliable working standard of spectral irradiance.
+During calibration the voltage across the lamp terminals is also measured, and compared to the voltage measured during the last calibration of the lamp.
+A significant change in the lamp's operating voltage indicates that it is no longer usable as a reliable working standard of spectral irradiance.
 On completion of the calibration, the lamp current is slowly ramped down to avoid thermally shocking the filament.